CentaurusInfra/mizar/docs/design/dft.md

 The management-plane exposes network services as endpoints of a single IP address (VIP), each implements a chain of one or more middleboxes.
-We refer to such network service as (Scaled Endpoint),as an endpoint scale-out and in across multiple D-Nodes according to its bandwidth demand.
+We refer to such network service as (Scaled Endpoint), as an endpoint scale-out and in across multiple D-Nodes according to its bandwidth demands.
 The following is a non-exhaustive list of potential Scaled Endpoint types: Bouncer, Divider, Load-balancer, Nat, DPI, QoS, Tunnel, Firewall, Protocol Translators IPv6/IPv4, Access Control List (ACL) or a combination of these.
-A typical example from production systems is a Scaled Endpoint that implements a secure load-balancer and consists of two middleboxes: ACL Loadlancer).
-Developers shall be able to specify and verify different Scaled Endpoints functionalities through a specification interface.
+A typical example from production systems is a Scaled Endpoint that implements a secure load-balancer and consists of two middleboxes: ACL Load-lancer).
+Developers shall be able to specify and verify different Scaled Endpoint functionalities through a specification interface.

 # Dataplane Nodes

-D-Nodes (Figure [1] are Virtual Machines (VMs) or SmartNiCs that support turnkey Linux distributions or XDP offloading (e.g., Broadcom PS225 , Netronome Agilio.
+D-Nodes (Figure [1] are Virtual Machines (VMs) or SmartNiCs that support turnkey Linux distributions or XDP offloading (e.g., Broadcom PS225, Netronome Agilio).
 Each D-Node may have multiple network interfaces.
 The management-plane abstracts network interfaces as droplets running on the D-Node.
 A droplet is a one-to-one mapping to a network interface.
-A droplet daemon (droplet-d) manages the dropletswhere it attaches an XDP program to each interface, populates ebpf maps storing configuration, flow-caching, and metrics.
+A droplet daemon (droplet-d) manages the droplets where it attaches an XDP program to each interface, populates ebpf maps storing configuration, flow-caching, and metrics.
 The droplet-d also manages data plane userspace middleboxes, where packet processing may be offloaded to the userspace using AF XDP.
-The D-Nodesalso deploy a nomad driver and device plugins that extends Nomad/Consul  for health checks, telemetry, placement, and autoscaling.
-In the case of SmartNics, the D-Node's management plane components may be deployed to a common server -- installing multiple SmartNics -- which acts as aproxy to manage the dataplane through an RPC interface.
+The D-Nodes also deploy a nomad driver and relevent device plugins that extends Nomad/Consul for health checks, telemetry, placement, and autoscaling.
+In the case of SmartNics, the D-Node's management plane components may be deployed to a common server -- installing multiple SmartNics -- which acts as a proxy to manage the dataplane through an RPC interface.

 <img src="png/dnode.png" width="300" height="400">